FlyingCaps/anu/project-report/readme.txt

         * on how to include definitions and theorems and how to write them and
-        * some starting points for how to write mathemathical equations/formulae 1.02  - 27.10.2022: added third and fourth supervisor to config file (if required)
+        * some starting points for how to write mathemathical equations/formulae 1.02  - 27.10.2022: added third and fourth supervisor to config file (if required) 1.03  - 16.12.2022: updated college name and fixed some spelling errors (thanks, chatGPT!)
+        // I still need to update the pre-compiled PDFs...
+        // I'll do that at some point in the future